 But everything else is unsubstantiated and not proven.

-But the general consensus of of the media has always been uh that Putin wanted Trump.
+But the general consensus of the media has always been that Putin wanted Trump.

-And by the way, why would he want why would they ever want a president that ever is pushing towards energy independence?
+And by the way, why would they ever want a president that ever is pushing towards energy independence?

-And we now seen Anwar open and coal saved and fracking exp extended and drilling in in the forty-eight states and on the coasts and in Anwar.
+And we're now seeing Anwar open and coal saved and fracking extended and drilling in the 48 states and on the coasts and in ANWAR.

-Why would Putin ever want them when when energy is the lifeblood of his economy?
+Why would Putin ever want them when energy is the lifeblood of his economy?

 Why would he want that when we have more resources than he does?